Big Spring Creek (Montana)

 Big Spring Creek (ʔinííθɔ́ɔwuh) is a tributary of the Judith River in Fergus County, Montana near Lewistown, Montana.
 The creek originates from a first magnitude artesian spring approximately 6 mi south of Lewistown and flows north, northwest for 30 mi to its confluence with the Judith River.
-The spring is the one of the largest in the world flowing at approximately 50000 to 64000 usgal per minute out of the Madison-Limestone formation in the foothills of the Big Snowy Mountains.
+The spring is one of the largest in the world flowing at approximately 50000 to 64000 usgal per minute out of the Madison-Limestone formation in the foothills of the Big Snowy Mountains.
 The creek flows through and under the town of Lewistown.
 For three blocks spanning Main Street, the creek runs underneath the town in a man-made channel that was created as the town was built over the creek.
 The spring provides Lewistown's water supply, which requires no treatment for use by consumers.